Winner-gH/Pair-programming/README.md

 - Y adds, commits and pushes the changes to his remote repository.
 - Y now creates a pull request for the same.
 - X now merges Y's pull request.
-- Finally either one of X or Y make a pull request to this repository by adding their Name and the URL of X's repository in the text file named TaskCompleted.txt
+- Finally either one of X or Y should make a pull request to this repository by adding their Name and the URL of X's repository in the text file named TaskCompleted.txt above.